msu-sp20-cosc458/lecture-21-integrated-tests/README.md

 ## Testing Flask

 Run the test code in `tests_flask.py`.
-Fix the error in test file so that the test will pass will run
+Fix the error in test file so that the test will pass when ran.

 ## Testing Socket.io